B2B vs DTC Fulfillment: Key Operational Differences for Ecommerce Brands

 DTC orders are usually:

-- low unit count,
+- low in unit count,

 - parcel-based,

-- high order frequency,
+- high in order frequency,

 - consumer-addressed,